Saiyanav/Saiyanav/README.md

 # Arnav Thakur

-**`Programmer – LeetCoder – Cinematographer.`**
+**`Programmer – LeetCoder – Cinematographer`**

-A computer-science major focused on building applications and APIs that enhance data access to better liberate society.
+A CS major focused on building applications and APIs that enhance data access to better liberate society.
 I aim to push beyond mediocrity and be in the top 1%.

 I fell for the magnificence of technology during 8th grade and since have had a vision to create something for people and provide opportunities for others.
-My aim is simple – hustle for the things I desire to achieve, including giving my parents the life of their dreams, never needing to rely on anybody else financially, and to be an example to this generation by leaving a legacy.
+My aim is simple – hustle for the things I desire to achieve, including; giving my parents the life of their dreams, never needing to rely on anybody else financially, and to be an example to this generation.

 I've had quite a few setbacks and still do, but nothing is enough to make me give up.
 I will become the best and I give my word for it.